karamarnell/developers/app/ecosystem/dynamodb-application-strings-manager-integration.md

   - label: Usage
     items:
       - label: Metrics
-      - label: Kong Process Errors
+      - label: Qordoba Process Errors
 ---

 Log API [metrics](#metrics) StatsD server.
 It can also be used to log metrics on